mchenSDU/CAVE-SC/README.md

 # CAVE-SC
-The source codes for learning representations of venues and categories from check-in sequences based on CAVE-SC The input data format is [venueID_1#category_1, ..., venueID_n#category_n].
+The source codes for learning representations of venues and categories from check-in sequences based on CAVE-SC.
+The input data format is [venueID_1#category_1, ..., venueID_n#category_n].
 Each line represents the check-in sequence of a user, sorted by check-in timestamp.

 For example: